ethmarks/posts/content/measurement.md

 However, it's important to distinguish between cultural inertia and fundamental inconvenience.
 I believe that the reason that tims seem "wrong" is primarily inertia, which is a matter of implementation feasibility, which we agreed to suspend disbelief about.
 Imagine that we can magically just instantly make everyone acclimated to tims.

 In this scenario, I think that tims would be feel like a natural, convenient scale.
-This wouldn't work if I set a tim equal to like 50 seconds or something; that would always be inconvenient no matter how used to it people are.
-But I think that tims are within the range of human adaptability.
+Had I set 1 tim to equal 100 seconds or something, it would always be inconvenient even if everybody was magically used to it.
+There's a range of acceptable values for a base unit of time that's somewhere in between 0.1 seconds and 10 seconds, and I think that 5.4 seconds is within that range.

 And if you need a less coarse unit of time than the tim, the decitim is quite convenient.
 It's even more precise than the second without being overly precise like the millisecond.